 - First, your lawyer might run a credit and asset check on the defendant to verify that they have assets of some kind.

 - Next, your lawyer will file a lien on any discovered assets to prevent the defendant from unloading them during proceedings.

 - Finally, after bringing suit, a judgment against the defendant may be made.
 Often, the defendant enters into a payment plan that has a low monthly or weekly payment which is less-than-ideal.

-How Your Insurance Coverage Helps
+How Uninsured Motorist Insurance Coverage Works

 There are two forms of auto insurance that might help you cover your financial burdens.
 Your uninsured driver coverage (“UM”) allows you to make a claim up to your coverage limit against your own insurer.
 It is important to remember, in this instance, your insurance company can and will fight the claim against you.
 You should consider them an adversary.